CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     * 🟥 Create (authoritative),
     * 🟨 Assemble or Update (non-authoritative),
     * 🟩 Distribute,
-    * 🟦 Verify, and
+    * 🟦 Verify, or
     * 🟪 Censor
-* …Showing any relevant regulation or other requirements that demand the presence of specific Metadata Attributes.
+* …Showing any relevant regulation or other requirements that expect the presence of specific Metadata Attributes.
 * …So that the different Roles within the Supply-chain can:
-    1. Get an overarching map of what other Roles may Operate within their Supply-chain
+    1. Draw an overarching map of what other Roles may Operate within their Supply-chain
-    1. Form a picture of what purpose each Role can play in the Supply-chain,
+    1. Form a idea of what purpose each Role in the Supply-chain may have
-    1. Get an idea where a specific Attribute is likely to come from, and which Roles care about them
+    1. Get an idea where a specific Attribute is likely to come from, and which Roles care about these
-    1. Become aware of what upstream communities are involved in their Supply-chain, in order to interact with them in effective and sustainable ways.
+    1. Become aware of what upstream communities are involved in their Supply-chain, in order to interact with them in effective and sustainable ways
-    1. Use this information to both live up to their regulatory obligations and to improve their security posture.
+    1. Use this information to both live up to their new regulatory obligations and to help improve their security posture in general

 ## Motivation